 A fractional CMO is a part-time executive who provides senior marketing and GTM leadership without the cost or long hire cycle of a full-time role.

-For semiconductor and AI hardware companies, the role includes:
+For semiconductor and deep tech companies, the role includes:

 Turning engineering milestones into revenue and production orders